XcalableMP/manual/en/overview.rst

 Extension for C and Fortran
 ^^^^^^^^^^^^^^^^^^^^^^
-XMP supports C and Fortran as base languages while HPF is an extension of Fortran.
+XMP supports both C and Fortran as base languages while HPF is an extension of only Fortran.
 It is advantages of XMP that it is easy to migrate with low cost of learning because it is based on existing languages.

 In this site, XMP for C and XMP for Fortran are referred as XMP/C and